rajansahu713/FastAPI-Projects/README.md

 18. FastAPI + Redis Pub/Sub: A FastAPI project showcasing the implementation of Redis Pub/Sub (Publish/Subscribe) messaging pattern.
 This project demonstrates how to set up a FastAPI application that can publish messages to Redis channels and subscribe to those channels to receive messages in real-time.

+19. FastAPI with GraphQL: A FastAPI project demonstrating how to integrate GraphQL for building flexible and efficient APIs.
+This project covers setting up GraphQL endpoints, defining schemas, and handling queries and mutations.

 ## Instructions
 Follow the project-specific instructions provided in the README.md file within each project directory.